medaros/simplePHPMailApi/README.md

 $required = array("firstName", "lastName", "phone", "email", "message");
 ```

-You can add more if you want.
+You can add more parameters if you wish.
 Then it does some basic security using php **htmlspecialchars()** function.
 After that it verifies the data sent using a series of **if** conditions.